telerik/kendo-ui-core/docs/intro/widget-basics/data-attribute-initialization.md

 > **Important**
 >
-> The value of the `role` data attribute is the name of the widget in lower case&mdash;`"autocomplete"`, `"dropdownlist"`, etc.
+> The value of the `role` data attribute is the lower-case name of the widget&mdash;`"autocomplete"`, `"dropdownlist"`, and so on.

 ## Getting Started

+You can initialize widgets from `data` attributes in hybrid applications and within given elements, and then also configure the `data-*` options.

 ### Initialize in Hybrid Application

-By default, `kendo.bind` initializes only widgets from the `kendo.ui` namespace, excluding the hybrid widgets to avoid ambiguity.
+By default, to avoid ambiguity, `kendo.bind` initializes only widgets from the `kendo.ui` namespace, excluding the hybrid widgets.
 This behavior can be changed by passing additional namespaces as parameters.
-Note that the hybrid Kendo UI [Application](/controls/hybrid/application) initializes widgets from the `kendo.mobile.ui` namespace first.
+Note that the [hybrid Kendo UI Application](/controls/hybrid/application) initializes widgets from the `kendo.mobile.ui` namespace first.
 This means that an element with `data-role="listview"` is automatically initialized as a hybrid ListView widget in the hybrid Application context.

 > **Important**
 >
 > The `data-role` attribute also accepts a full widget class name (with its namespace) as a value.

-The example below demonstrates how to instantiate a Kendo UI ListView in a hybrid Application by using the full class path of the widget.
+The following example demonstrates how to instantiate a Kendo UI ListView in a hybrid Application by using the full class path of the widget.

 ###### Example